 Inspect your pool cover for holes or tears.

 Pump any standing water that may have collected on your pool cover and make sure your cover is free of debris.

 If you have an above ground pool, check cables, clips, and the air pillow to make sure all are in proper working condition.

 For inground pools with water bags, make sure they are each full and have remained in place.

 Check the water level to be sure it hasn't dropped too much.
 If it appears to have fallen too low you add more water using a garden hose.
 Check to make sure that your hose's metal piece isn't sharp or it may be of risk to your liner.

 Check the pH, calcium hardness, alkalinity, and adjust any levels if needed.

 4. Clean Up the Surrounding Areas

 Once you are sure that everything in your pool has been inspected and taken care of, it is time to address the areas surrounding the pool.
-This is a good time to trim any shrubs, trees, or bushes that might hang over the pool.
-You should also remove leaves and debris that have fallen around the pool area.
+This is a good time to trim any shrubs, trees, or bushes that might hang over the pool and remove leaves and debris that have fallen around the pool area.

-Proper inspections and maintenance throughout the winter months will keep your pool in the best shape.
-It will save you time, money, and a great deal of stress should anything go wrong.
-If you do notice any problems, it is important to address them immediately before the problem gets too big.
+Proper inspections and maintenance throughout the winter months will keep your pool in tip-top shape.
+It will save you time, money, and a great deal of stress should anything go wrong and you're not aware of it until it's time to re-open your pool.
+If you do notice any problems, it is important to address them immediately.
 Performing a mid-winter check on your pool is a great way to protect your pool from damage and ensure that it will be ready to go in the spring.